BakerSmithA/c--compiler/README.md

 # C-- Compiler
 C-- is a programming language much like C, but with a few features missing allowing for easier compilation.
 The language still includes the essentials such as: variables, loops, functions with arguments and return values, arrays.
 Example programs can be found [here](https://github.com/BakerSmithA/c--compiler/tree/master/examples/benchmark).
+They can be run using the processor simulator [here](https://github.com/BakerSmithA/processor_sim).

 # Install